 • You can add more or less sugar depending on how sweet of a cobbler you like or if your berries are particularly tart.
 Increase in 1/4 increments, taste testing between.

-• I do not recommend subbing gluten free flour, the results will not be satisfactory.
+• I do not recommend subbing gluten-free flour; the results will not be satisfactory.

 • If you don’t have blackberries, you can use any type of berry in this recipe: blueberries, raspberries, strawberries, or even huckleberries!